|

 SAVING THE ROUNDTAIL CHUB

 The Center attempted to remedy this by petitioning for protection of both species under the Endangered Species Act in 2003.
 After our subsequent 2004 lawsuit demanded a decision on the part of the Service, in 2006 the agency published a 12-month finding that denied protection for the roundtail chub and put the headwater chub back on the candidate list.
-The Center has sued once again to overturn this finding and convince the Service to reconsider protection for the roundtail chub.
+After the Center sued once again for both species in 2006, in 2009 the Fish and Wildlife Service determined that the roundtail chub did indeed warrant Endangered Species Act protection, but the agency merely returned the species to the candidate list.
+Finally, in 2011 the Center reached a landmark agreement with the Service compelling it to move forward on protection decisions for 757 species, including both the roundtail chub and the headwater chub.
+Under the agreement, the roundtail chub's listing proposal is due in 2014.

 ACTION TIMELINE